SteeltoeOSS/Documentation/api/v4/management/metrics.md

 # Metrics

 Steeltoe provides two ways of collecting and exporting application metrics.
-The Steeltoe Metrics endpoint (described on this page) is built into in Steeltoe and does not require additional dependencies, while the [Prometheus endpoint](./prometheus.md) is built on top of [OpenTelemetry .NET](https://github.com/open-telemetry/opentelemetry-dotnet).
+The Steeltoe Metrics endpoint (described on this page) is built into Steeltoe and does not require additional dependencies, while the [Prometheus endpoint](./prometheus.md) is built on top of [OpenTelemetry .NET](https://github.com/open-telemetry/opentelemetry-dotnet).

 The Metrics endpoint uses [Metric Observers](#metric-observers) to automatically instrument the application for metric collection and makes it easy to export to destinations that accept the Spring metrics format such as [Tanzu Apps Manager](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform-for-cloud-foundry/10-0/tpcf/console-index.html[), [Tanzu App Live View](https://techdocs.broadcom.com/us/en/vmware-tanzu/standalone-components/tanzu-application-platform/1-12/tap/app-live-view-about-app-live-view.html) and [Spring Boot Admin](https://docs.spring-boot-admin.com/).